Jayden Bogle

-Jayden Ian Bogle (born 27 July 2000) is an English professional footballer who plays as a right-back for club Leeds United.
+Jayden Ian Bogle (born 27 July 2000) is an English professional footballer who plays as a right wing-back or right-back for club Leeds United.

 Club career

 Early career

 Bogle started his career at Southcote Colts then went into the youth set-up at Reading, before being released at the age of 14.
 He then joined Swindon Тown, playing there for 10 months before joining Derby County's youth set-up on 20 January 2016, ahead of leaving full-time education in the summer.
-After he joined Derby, Bogle mainly featured for the under-18s during the 2016−17 and 2017–18 seasons, with sporadic appearances in the under-23 Premier League 2 side.
+After he joined Derby, Bogle mainly featured for the under-18s during the 2016–17 and 2017–18 seasons, with sporadic appearances in the under-23 Premier League 2 side.
 In February 2018, he signed a new contract with Derby until end of the 2018–19 season.
 At the end of the 2017–18 season, he was promoted to the first team squad ahead of the 2018–19 season.

 Under new manager Frank Lampard, Bogle featured regularly for the first team in the 2018–19 pre-season; his performance earned the praise of central defender Curtis Davies who stated that he looked like a "first team player".
 Bogle featured as an unused substitute in Derby's first game of the Championship campaign at Reading.
 He made his senior debut on 14 August 2018, in a 2–0 win at Oldham Athletic in a first round EFL Cup tie, playing the full 90 minutes, when he received praise from Lampard for his performance.
 On 18 August, Bogle made his league debut starting in the 2–1 loss at Millwall, playing the whole game.
 He committed his future to Derby County by signing a new four-year contract on 27 September 2018.
 He scored his first senior goal in a 3–3 draw to Brentford, at Griffin Park.